duncantl/XMLDocTools/README.md

 ## Find Empty Sections

-A section can be empty because it has no paragraphs or because the paragraphs are empty.
+Sometimes we create a section and give it a title but don't delay adding  any content.
-`findEmptySections` finds these
+`findEmptySections` finds these sections:
 ```
 esecs = findEmptySections(xmlFile)
 ```
+returning a data.frame of locations and the title.

 ## Spell-checking XML Content